 Ventricular Septal Defect (VSD)

 A ventricular septal defect (VSD) is a congenital heart defect.
 This means that your baby is born with it.
 A VSD is an opening or hole in the dividing wall (septum) between the 2 lower chambers of the heart (right and left ventricles).
 VSDs are the most common type of congenital heart defect.

 Atrioventricular (AV) Canal

 An atrioventricular (AV) canal defect is a congenital heart defect.
 This means that your child is born with it.
 These defects may range from partial to complete.
 These conditions cause oxygen-rich (red) blood and oxygen-poor (blue) blood to mix.
 This sends extra blood to the child's lungs.

 Tricuspid atresia (TA) is a heart defect present at birth (congenital).
 It occurs when the tricuspid valve doesn’t form right during fetal heart development.
 This happens during the first 8 weeks of pregnancy.
 The tricuspid valve is located between the right upper chamber (atrium) and the right lower chamber (ventricle) of the heart.
 The defect keeps blood from flowing normally from the right atrium to the right ventricle.

 Pulmonary atresia (PA) is a heart defect.
-It happens when the fetal heart doesn’t form as it should.
-This can happen during the first 8 weeks of pregnancy.
+It happens when the fetal heart doesn’t form as it should during the first 8 weeks of pregnancy.

 Transposition of the Great Arteries (TGA)

-Transposition of the great arteries (TGA) is an abnormally developed heart.
-This condition is congenital.
+Transposition of the great arteries (TGA) is a type of congental heart defect.
 This means that your baby is born with it.
 In this condition, the large blood vessels that carry blood from the heart to the lungs and body aren’t connected as they should be.

 Tetralogy of Fallot (TOF)